 R. Jo Reser Shareholder

-R. Jo Reser’s practice areas include employment, professional liability, environmental, toxic tort, products liability, healthcare, transportation/trucking, construction, equine and commercial litigation.
+R. Jo Reser’s practice areas include condemnation for pipelines and utilities, construction, environmental, toxic tort, products liability, professional liability, healthcare, transportation/trucking, employment, equine and commercial litigation.

-Ms. Reser has tried numerous jury trials in State and Federal courts throughout Texas.
+Ms. Reser has tried numerous jury trials in State, Federal and Administrative courts throughout Texas.
 In 2020, she recovered $9.6 Million Dollars for the City of Laredo in a construction case brought against the design engineers and construction companies that designed and constructed the El Pico Water Treatment Plant for $98 Million Dollars.
-For the past 30 years, she has litigated cases involving employment law, contract law, professional liability, environmental law, health care law, mass toxic torts, complex biological and technological products, including the design, manufacture and marketing of numerous medical, pharmaceutical and automotive products.
-Ms. Reser has also litigated construction law, equine law and commercial law cases.
+For the past 35 years, she has litigated cases involving condemnation, estate law, professional liability, health care law, construction law, environmental law, mass toxic torts, complex biological and technological products, including the design, manufacture and marketing of numerous medical, pharmaceutical and automotive products.
+Ms. Reser has also litigated employment law, contract law, equine law and commercial law cases.
 Some of her significant reported cases include: Accord v.
 General Motors, Soden v.
 Freightliner, and O’Connell v.
 American Home Products.

 Education & Admissions